The 7 Key Steps for Digital Transformation Success

 3. Sell Your Vision to the C-Suite

 Digital innovation can be a hard sell to upper management, particularly in companies with a very financially conservative approach and general suspicion toward “the latest and greatest.”
 But because the C-Suite plays a pivotal role in defining company culture and goals, it’s crucial to bring them up to speed and ensure they have the digital savvy necessary to understand both the immediate and long-term benefits of technologies such as process automation, machine learning, and advanced data analytics.
-Once they’re sold, they can be a powerful ally in communicating the role of digital transformation in setting and reaching organisational goals.
+Once they’re sold, they can be a powerful ally in communicating the role of digital transformation in setting and reaching organizational goals.

 4. But Don’t Overlook Your Front-Line Staff